');

 About Hamilton, AL

-Hamilton is a small community in Alabama with a population of 6,907 residents.
-The median household income is $53,714 per year, which is near the national average.
-The median age in Hamilton is 42.6 years.
+Hamilton is a small town located in Alabama with a population of 6,907 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,714 per year, which is 29% below the national median of $75,149.
+The median age of 42.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Hamilton, AL